Close

 Hernandez sports his Miracle-Ear receiver-in-canal hearing aids.

-Hernandez did report a downside to his current pair.
-He noted streaming music doesn’t sound perfect, but it’s good enough to enjoy it.
-We asked if he has had Bluetooth connectivity issues with his hearing aids, and he said he rarely does.
-While this is good news, our 2022 survey of 600 hearing aid users revealed that 53% reported trouble pairing their devices to their phones.5
+We asked if he’s had Bluetooth connectivity issues with his hearing aids and he said he rarely does.
+While this is good news, our 2022 survey of 328 hearing aid users revealed that 53% reported trouble pairing their devices to their phones.
+[4] NCOA Adviser Hearing Aid Survey.
+328 respondents.
+Conducted using Pollfish.
+Launched March 2022.

 Hernandez is hopeful his next pair will have even more improved technology and sound quality.
 “I’ve had my pair for more than six years, so it’s time for an upgrade,” he said.
 “I’d love another pair of Bluetooth hearing aids, but with better sound when I stream my music.
 It looks like technology has advanced, so I’m excited to see what’s on the market, especially now that there are OTC options that are affordable.
 My insurance doesn’t cover them.”